 The WWF lists water scarcity as one of the major environmental threats.
 All the continents are affected by a water shortage.
 Though the earth's surface is covered 70% by water, only 2.5% is fresh water that people, plants and animals can use to survive points out the news organization Deutsche Welle (DW).

-- United Nations (UN).
-About two billion people in the world, most of whom live in developing nations suffer from water shortage, and climate change can make this trend worse.
-Large lakes are drying up which impacts not just people but also vegetation and wildlife.
+About two billion people in the world, most of whom live in developing nations suffer from water shortage.
+It's believed that climate change can make this trend worse.
+Large lakes are drying up which impact not just people but also vegetation and wildlife.

-- Economic shortage: "Central Asia, the Arab world, parts of China, India, and the western United States" suffer from water shortage according to DW.
-This can have devastating social and economic consequences, affecting the 75% of livelihoods which are dependent on water and even lead to conflicts and displacement of people.
+"Central Asia, the Arab world, parts of China, India, and the western United States" suffer from water shortage according to DW (Deutsche Welle).
+This can have devastating social and economic consequences, affecting livelihoods dependent on water, and even lead to conflicts and displacement of people.

-The UN points out that in most places that suffer from water shortage, the problem is more that of mismanagement than a real lack of water; this is a problem that can be fixed and is also avoidable.
+The UN points out that in most places suffering from water shortage are the result of mismanagement.
+This type of problem can be fixed and is also avoidable.

 5. Natural Resources Drain

 A growing world population might seem like an obvious threat to the environment.
 This is, however, also connected to the bigger threat of consumption that is far more complex and directly linked to the unique system of supply and demand.
 Consumption can vary on depending on income level, age, and gender points out the Australian Academy.

 Consumer Demands vs Natural Resources

 Consumers place more demands on the earth's natural resources as the population increases year after year.
 Compound this with each world government doing its own brand of commerce, many without environmental consciences, and you get the formula for environmental chaos and disaster.
 WWF rates natural resource use as a prominent threat, saying:

 - Human requirement of renewable goods in one year needs 1.5 years to produce.